LeMahieu leads Happ, surging Yankees past Red Sox 4-1

 After the teams were rained out Thursday night, the Yankees tagged Sale for four runs and seven hits in six innings.
 The left-hander struck out 10 for a sixth double-digit strikeout game in his past eight starts, but pounded his fist into his glove in frustration after LeMahieu’s opposite-field homer in the fifth.

-Batting leadoff, LeMahieu also doubled off the right-center wall in the third and was pumped at second base after driving in New York’s first run following singles by Gio Urshela and Brett Gardner.
+Batting leadoff, LeMahieu also doubled off the right-center wall in the third and clapped at second base after driving in New York’s first run following singles by Gio Urshela and Brett Gardner.

-“The way the fans are in it, it feels pretty close to the playoffs and you don’t get that in too many places,” LeMahieu said.
+“The way the fans are in it, it feels pretty close to the playoffs and you don’t get that in too many places,” said LeMahieu, who made a sprawling defensive play at second base as well.
 “It’s a big game.
 Just the atmosphere out there, the rivalry.
 Just excited.”

-A two-time All-Star, 2016 NL batting champion and winner of three Gold Gloves at second base, LeMahieu left Colorado to sign a $24 million, two-year contract with the Yankees last winter.
+A two-time All-Star, 2016 NL batting champion and winner of three Gold Gloves, LeMahieu left Colorado to sign a $24 million, two-year contract with the Yankees last winter.

 “I think he does loving playing in this environment,” Boone said.
 “Good to see him go out there and kind of set the tone for us.”

-The 30-year-old Sale came in with a 1.87 ERA versus the Yankees, the lowest mark in the live ball era for any pitcher with at least 100 innings against New York.
+The 30-year-old Sale entered with a 1.87 ERA versus the Yankees, the lowest mark in the live ball era for any pitcher with at least 100 innings against New York.

 But after signing a $160 million, six-year contract in March, he’s tied for the major league lead in losses.